Ubiquinol Ubiquinone health benefit, dosage 50 mg, 100 mg, 200 mg research studies, side effects

 Statins are associated with muscle complaints, including myositis.
 The mechanism through which statin use causes muscle toxicity is unknown.
 One of the theories is that statin therapy reduces ubiquinone levels in muscle mitochondria, which leads to muscle injury and myopathy.
 The aim of the present article is to review published data on the association between ubiquinone and statin-associated myopathy.
 Studies have consistently shown that statins reduce ubiquinone levels in serum and that supplementation of ubiquinone increases these levels.
 However, the effect of statin therapy on ubiquinone levels in muscle has been conflicting.
 Recently, two pilot studies on ubiquinone supplementation in statin-induced myopathy and one study on the effect on serum muscle enzyme levels were published.
-These three studies were the first randomized trials with ubiquinone supplementation in hypercholesterolemic patients treated with statins.
+These three studies were the first randomized trials with ubiquinone supplementation in patients with high cholesterol levels treated with statins.
 The results of these trials have been contradictory; whereas one seems to support supplementation with ubiquinone, the other two do not.

 Kaneka corporation from Japan is a raw ingredient source of ubiquinol.
 Kaneka has their own patented version of this supplement.